PSoni8/find-for-me/README.md

 # find-for-me
 Built a Primary Movie Recommendation Engine using lightfm Library.Data is collected from 'fetch\_movielens'method from lightfm.A function is build to recommend movies for any number of users.Also Studied and implemented popular collaborative filtering.
+1.The code uses the lightfm recommender system library to train a hybrid content-based + collaborative algorithm that uses the WARP loss function on the movielens dataset.
+The movielens dataset contains movies and ratings from over 1700 users.
+Once trained, our script prints out recommended movies for whatever users from the dataset that we choose to terminal.